stephenhstreich/presentation/README.md

-# CartoDB is amazing and I love it.
+# CartoDB is incredible and I love it.